 An all too common sign of a distracted driver is when you come across a truck at an intersection controlled by a stop sign or traffic light that pauses too long.
 For example, the truck in front of you is stopped but takes longer than three seconds to accelerate after the light changes from red to green.

-It's typical for truck and other vehicles at the top of an intersection to delay their start.
+It's typical for trucks and other vehicles at the top of an intersection to delay their start.
 It helps to make sure that no vehicles are running the red light in the opposite direction.
 It typically takes roughly three seconds to ensure no cars are headed for the intersection.
-If the truck in front of you takes more than approximately five seconds to begin accelerating, it's a good sign that the driver is distracted by something in the cab of the truck.
+If the truck in front of you takes more than approximately five seconds to begin accelerating, it's a good sign that the driver is distracted by something.

 When you are traveling behind a big rig, take note of the braking patterns exhibited by the truck driver.
 If the truck shows frequent and sudden braking, no matter the traffic volume, it's a strong sign that the driver is distracted.